-Age recommendations (years) Antiviral 5 Indication 0-1 1-6 7-9 10-12 13-64 ≥65 Oseltamivir [7] [9] Treatment of influenza A and B^{\S} Dose dependent on weight of child [‡] Dose dependent on weight of child Dose dependent on weight of child Dose dependent on weight of child, if >40 kg = adult dose 75 mg twice daily 75 mg twice daily Prophylaxis of influenza A and B [§] Dose dependent on weight of child [‡] Dose dependent on weight of child Dose dependent on weight of child Dose dependent on weight of child, if >40 kg = adult dose 75 mg once daily 75 mg once daily Zanamivir[10,11] Treatment of influenza A and B Not approved Not approved for age $1-4 \ge 5$ years of age 10 mg (2 inhalations) twice daily 10 mg (2 inhalations) twice daily 10 mg (2 inhalations) twice daily 10 mg (2 inhalations) twice daily 10 mg (2 inhalations) twice daily Prophylaxis of influenza A and B Not approved Not approved for age $1-4 \ge 5$ years of age 10 mg (2 inhalations) once daily.
+Age recommendations (years) Antiviral Indication 0-1 1-6 7-9 10-12 13-64 ≥65 Oseltamivir [7] [9] Treatment of influenza A and $B^{\S}$ Dose dependent on weight of child Dose dependent on weight of child Dose dependent on weight of child Dose dependent on weight of child, if >40 kg = adult dose 75 mg twice daily 75 mg twice daily Prophylaxis of influenza A and B Dose dependent on weight of child Dose dependent on weight of child Dose dependent on weight of child Dose dependent on weight of child, if >40 kg = adult dose 75 mg once daily 75 mg once daily Zanamivir[10, 11] Treatment of influenza A and B Not approved Not approved for age $1-4 \ge 5$ years of age 10 mg (2 inhalations) twice daily 10 mg (2 inhalations) twice daily 10 mg (2 inhalations) twice daily 10 mg (2 inhalations) twice daily 10 mg (2 inhalations) twice daily Prophylaxis of influenza A and B Not approved Not approved for age $1-4 \ge 5$ years of age 10 mg (2 inhalations) once daily.
 10 mg (2 inhalations) once daily 10 mg (2 inhalations) once daily 10 mg (2 inhalations) once daily 10 mg (2 inhalations) once daily

-153 / Treatment should be initiated as soon as possible, preferably within 48 hours (oseltamivir- all age groups and zanamivir -

-154 adults), or 36 hours (zanamivir for children) from onset of symptoms.
+Treatment should be initiated as soon as possible, preferably within 48 hours (oseltamivir- all age groups and zanamivir - adults), or 36 hours (zanamivir for children) from onset of symptoms.

-Available in 30 mg, 45 mg and 75 mg tablets.
+\ Available in 30 mg, 45 mg and 75 mg tablets.
 An oral solution containing 6 mg/ml is available for individuals unable to take tablets.
 Note that dose reductions are indicated in setting of renal insufficiency.

-157 Available as oral inhalation 5 mg/dose.
+\\ Available as oral inhalation 5 mg/dose.

-158 [§]Treatment of suspected or confirmed influenza should be offered for 5 days or longer in severely ill, while duration of prophylaxis 159 depends on setting and objective.
+Treatment of suspected or confirmed influenza should be offered for five days or longer in severely ill patients, while duration of prophylaxis depends on setting and objective.

-160 National recommendations regarding influenza antiviral use are available in 24 EU/EEA Member States.
-These policies generally recommend use of antivirals for patients with severe or progressive influenza requiring hospitalisation. ÉU/EEA Member States recommend NAI use as treatment (14 Member States) or prophylaxis (9 higher risk of severe outcomes of influenza (young children, elderly or individuals of any age with underlying chronic illnesses) [12].
+National recommendations regarding influenza antiviral use are available in 21 EU/EEA Member States.
+These policies generally recommend use of antivirals for patients with severe or progressive influenza requiring hospitalisation.
+EU/EEA Member States recommend NAI use as treatment (15 Member States) and/or prophylaxis (8 Member States) for residents of nursing homes or other long-term care facilities at risk of severe disease.
+Sixteen EU/EEA Member States recommend use as treatment for outpatients who may have a higher risk of severe outcomes of influenza (young children, the elderly or individuals of any age with underlying chronic illnesses) [12].

-Member States) for residents of nursing homes or other long-term care facilities at risk of severe disease.
-A neuraminidase inhibitors in EU/EEA Member States.
+The European Surveillance of Antimicrobial Consumption Network (ESAC) collects information on use of neuraminidase inhibitors in EU/EEA Member States.
 Based on data from the network, significant variation in actual use of NAIs in different Member States can be observed (Figure 1).